nachotacos69/GE2Extra/README.md

 ~ Supports: 1.30 - 1.40 Versions (atleast on my testings with bugs/errors along the way).

-~ This tool is mostly and represents extracting many files as possible within their contents No Repack supported due to complexity
+~ This tool is mostly represents extracting many files as possible within the given input, though there's some errors like a 'Stream' error but it'll do for now atleast.
+And there will be No Repack support due to complexity.

-~ I made this for fun and feel free to modify for your own desires.
+~ I made this for fun and feel free to modify the code for your own desires.

 ### Sources: